 Nevertheless, in this historic cultural village, you will meet the remains of the past and enjoy various types of mouthwatering Chinese foods.
 For instance, the restaurant which served the famous Korean and Chinese fusion cuisine, ‘Jajangmyeon’(noodles with black soybean sauce) for the first time is located here, along with red bean paste cookies, fire pot dumplings, and crunchy balloon bread.

 Besides, unfolded are the stories of two widely loved historical novels in Northeast Asia, ‘Samgukji(Records of the Three Kingdoms)’ and ‘Chohanji(Legend of Chu and Han)’ on the vibrant mural streets.
 Do not miss out on all these interesting Chinese cultures mingled with Korean cultures!

 5. Jayu Park

-By the way, the park was a shooting location of K-drama “Guardian: The Lonely and Great God”.
+By the way, the park was a shooting location of the K-drama ‘Goblin’.